krobbn/krobbn.github.io/_posts/2019-12-16-Wahalajara-pipeline-startup.md

 ![Tarahumara Flows](/assets/images/tarahumara-flow-2019-12-16.jpeg)

-Albeit, we see some volatile swings I assume this is to fill the downstream pipelines and not actual new demands.
+Albeit, we see some volatile swings I assume this is to fill the downstream pipelines and not actual new demand.
 Evidenced by the "El Encino - La Laguna" pipeline we see no reported flows.
 (See below)

 ![El Encino Flows](/assets/images/el-encino-flows-2019-12-16.jpeg)